 The validation identified a number of corrective actions that the MSG need to consider before being validated again against the EITI Standard.

-The EITI Board noted that these actions are not onerous, and it should be possible to address them quickly; they therefore recommended a revalidation of the UK within 12 months.
-The MSG is working hard to progress these corrective actions in time for a revalidation, which is expected to begin late 2020.
+The EITI Board noted that these actions are not onerous, and it should be possible to address them quickly; The MSG has made good progress on the majority of the corrective actions and the revalidation is now expected to begin in the Spring of 2021.